This is the R script for Week 13 Lab.

 mapview(county_store_map, zcol = "store_count")

-Accessing US Census data
+Accessing U.S. Census data

 The US Census contains a wealth of data that can be used in analysis.
 We will access median household income from the American Community Survey, an annual survey conducted to supplement the decennial census, using the R package called tidycensus

 that conveniently wraps the Census API (https://walker-data.com/tidycensus/).
-The census stores many datasets, so we need to identify the one we want to use to represent median household income.
+The Census stores many datasets, so we need to identify the one we want to use to represent median household income.
 Tidycensus provides a utility to find the table we want:

-<- load_variables(2022, "acs5", cache = TRUE) v22
+<- load_variables(2022, "acs5", cache = TRUE) census_22

-Use the filter feature in the Rstudio viewer or export the data as a csv that you can open in excel and search the descriptions.
+Use the filter feature in the R Studio viewer or export the data as a csv that you can open in Excel and search the descriptions.
 As you can see, there are many other demographic tables available in the Census data.
 In this case, the median household income code is B19013_001

 (the table is B19013 and the variable we want is 001).
 We can access the data using the function get_acs()